darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 - _none_: Don't use an explicit strategy but rely on the implicit strategy defined by the color checker manufacturer.
 For example, if the color checker has mostly low-saturation patches, the profile will be more accurate for less-saturated colors.
 - _neutral colors_: Give priority to grays and less-saturated colors.
 This is useful for desperate cases involving cheap fluorescent and LED lightings, having low CRI.
 However, it may increase the error in highly-saturated colors more than not having any profile.
 - _saturated colors_: Give priority to primary colors and highly-saturated colors.
 This is useful in product and commercial photography, to get brand colors right.
 - _skin and soil colors_, _foliage colors_, _sky and water colors_: Give priority to the chosen hue range.
-This is useful if the subject of your pictures is clearly defined and has a typical color.
+This is useful if the subject of your images is clearly defined and has a typical color.
 - _average delta E_: Attempt to make the color error uniform across the color range and minimize the average perceptual error.
 This is useful for generic profiles.
 - _maximum delta E_: Attempt to minimize outliers and large errors, at the expense of the average error.
 This can be useful to get highly saturated blues back into line.